Snow Bowl (1985): Game summary

 Lambeau Field (c.
 1998) was the site of the Snow Bowl.

 After a scoreless first quarter, the Packers scored the game's first points on an 11-play, 61-yard drive.
 Lynn Dickey was able to complete passes of 11 yards and 18 yards to James Lofton, as well as 19-yard completion to Paul Coffman.
 During the drive, the Packers punted the ball, but the Buccaneers were penalized for running into the punter, which allowed the drive to continue.
 Dickey scored on a 1-yard scramble into the end zone, with Al Del Greco kicking the extra point.
 In the third quarter, Gerry Ellis returned the opening kickoff after halftime for 40 yards.
 After another 19-yard completion to Coffman, Ellis rushed for a 35-yard touchdown.
 With another extra point by Del Greco, the 4-play, 55-yard drive put the Packers up 14–0.
 The Packers finished the scoring on a long drive in the fourth quarter.
 The Packers drove down 80 yards on 9 plays, culminating with a 3-yard rushing touchdown by Jessie Clark and another Del Greco extra point.
 Dickey completed passes of 19 yards and 18 yards on the drive, while Ivery had an 11-yard run and Ellis has a 15-yard run.
 The game ended with a score of 21–0, the first Packers' shutout since a 13–0 victory against the Buccaneers in 1977.

 The Buccaneers were unable to move the ball on offense.
 Eight of their drives ended in punts and one ended in an interception, with the closest they came to scoring being a missed 35-yard field goal attempt in the fourth quarter.
 Steve Young was sacked by the Packers five times, with four of those coming from Alphonso Carreker, a Packers' record for a single game up to that point.
-Young only completed 8 passes all game, with only two of those going to wide receivers (running back James Wilder had six receptions in addition to 12 rushes for 23 yards).
+Young only completed 8 passes all game, with two of those going to wide receivers (running back James Wilder had six receptions in addition to 12 rushes for 23 yards).
 Dickey threw for almost 300 yards, with 106 of those going to Lofton.
 Ivery and Ellis both rushed for over 100 yards, with the only offensive blemishes coming on two interceptions and two fumbles.
 The Packers only punted once during the game.